2024 United States presidential election in Texas: Analysis

-Trump won the three largest metro areas in Texas, which include Dallas-Fort Worth (which Trump carried by a margin of about 7 percentage points), Greater Houston (which Trump also carried by about 7 percentage points), and Greater San Antonio (which Trump carried by about 5 percentage points).
+Trump won the three largest metro areas in Texas: Dallas-Fort Worth (by a margin of about 7 percentage points), Greater Houston (also by about 7 percentage points), and Greater San Antonio (by about 5 percentage points).
 Trump also carried every other metro area in the state except for Greater Austin and El Paso (though he greatly improved on his 2020 margins in both of these).

-Trump made his three largest county gains in the country compared to 2020 in Maverick County, Texas (by 27.95%), Webb County, Texas (by 25.43%), and Imperial County, California (by 25.23%).
-All three counties are almost entirely Mexican American, located along the Mexico–United States border.
+Trump made his three largest county gains in the United States compared to 2020 in Maverick County, Texas (by 27.95%), Webb County, Texas (by 25.43%), and Imperial County, California (by 25.23%).
+All three counties are heavily populated by Mexican Americans, located along the Mexico–United States border.
 Harris significantly underperformed Biden among Hispanic voters, including Mexican American voters.
 California and Texas are both over 25% Mexican American.
 Even though Harris won El Paso County, the Democratic margin of victory was reduced by 20% from 2020, with Trump winning 42% of the vote in the county.
 This was the highest vote share in the county by a Republican nominee since 2004, when former Governor of Texas George W. Bush won 43% of the vote in the county.

 Amongst the states, Texas had the sixth-largest swing to Republican in this election, with Trump increasing his margin of victory from 2020 by 8.1%.
 It was also the second largest swing to Republican (after Florida) in a state that he won.